 Glass is one of the most difficult materials to work with because glass melt is infernal hot and cannot be hand-crafted.
 Nevertheless, making products out of glass has been a temptation that is obviously impossible to resist for 3000 years.

 VITROVEX® glass enclosures show very little deviation in shape even under very high pressure.
-In addition to excellence molding of the highest quality glass, skilled craftsmanship ensures high manufacturing precision with extremely low tolerances.
+In addition to excellent molding of the highest quality glass, skilled craftsmanship ensures high manufacturing precision with extremely low tolerances.

 Glass got its name from the Old Germanic word for amber: “glasa” – the shining or shimmering.
 However, there are no chemical and physical relationships between them, except for both being solid liquids.
 Solid and liquid: yes, a contradiction, indeed!